 So, if you can, subcontract some of your housework at least once a week or hire a babysitter if you need assistance with that.
 You can also seek assistance from friends and relatives who live nearby.

 If you have older children, you can teach them to help with housework so that your workload decreases with time.
 They also get to gain the necessary life skills before they leave home.
 Accepting help is one of the most positive habits you can create in your life as a parent.

 Lying To Children

-Parents tell white lies to their children to coerce them into doing something we desire or to avoid nagging.
+Parents tell white lies to their children to coerce them into doing something they want, to stop their whining or to avoid nagging.

 According to studies, children who have been lied to by their parents will lie more as adults.